 Urgent problems that threaten the health of your teeth or leave you in pain should not be ignored.
-When dental emergencies happen, waiting several days for a dental appointment is not an option.
-Some emergencies are extremely painful, so a visit to the dentist may be able to provide palliative relief.
+Some emergencies are extremely painful, so a visit to the local dentist may provide some palliative relief.

-Vivant Dental is committed to helping you manage sudden injuries and complications that require immediate treatment.
+Vivant Dental is committed to helping you manage sudden injuries that require immediate treatment.

 Did you know…

-that the steps you take during a dental emergency can greatly improve your outcome once you receive emergency care?
-The Canadian Dental Association recommends the following:
+that the steps you take during a dental emergency may improve your outcome?
+These are some recommendations from the Canadian Dental Association:

 - If you bite your lip or tongue, use a clean cloth to press down on that part of your mouth.
 Use an ice pack to keep the swelling down.
-Go to the local hospital emergency department right away if the bleeding is not controlled.
+If the bleeding is not controlled, go to the local hospital emergency department right away.

-- If you lose your adult tooth from trauma, put it back in place if the socket looks clean.
-If this is not possible, or if there’s a chance that the tooth might be swallowed, place it in a container of cold milk.
+- If you lose an adult tooth from trauma, put it back in the socket if it looks clean.
+If this is not possible, or if there’s a chance that the tooth might be swallowed, then place it in cold milk.
 Visit a dentist right away.

 Frequently Asked Questions

 Emergency dental services are not just for those who have sustained dental trauma.
-If you are experiencing severe tooth pain or swelling, contact us.
-We offer same day appointments for emergencies.
+If you are experiencing severe dental pain or swelling, contact us.
+We aim to provide same day appointments for emergencies.

 What can I do to avoid future problems after an Emergency appointment?

-- Avoid chewing hard foods, such as hard candy and ice, as these can cause your tooth to crack or chip.
+- Avoid chewing hard foods, such as hard candy and ice that may cause your tooth to chip